vibe007/Autodesk-Viewer-Level-of-Detail-Client/README.md

-# Autodesk View and Data API Node.js Basic Sample
+# Level of Detail Client

 ## Description
-A sample demonstrating how to view a model in a web application with the Autodesk View & Data API.
-This web application has a basic Node.js server and JavaScript/HTML5 client.
-This sample does not demonstrate how to upload a model to the Autodesk server for translation.
-See instructions below to prepare a model to be consumed in this sample.
+Using the Autodesk View & Data API, cycles through different levels of detail of a model and shows the appropriate one.

 ## Dependencies